maxludden/supergene-v2/books/book03/md/chapter-1101.md

 Everyone was shocked by what was happening.
 A nine gene lock king spirit was unable to stand up and fight Han Sen, and was instead on his knees before him.
 His body was cracking like glass.

-“Dollar is too f*cking strong!”
+“Dollar is too fucking strong!”
 Su Xiaoqiao shouted.

 “I can’t believe he beat a king spirit so easily.”